Pasadena City College

 Pasadena City College (PCC) is a public community college in Pasadena, California.
+It was founded in 1924 as Pasadena Junior College.

 History

 Pasadena City College was founded in 1924 as Pasadena Junior College.
+It originally operated on Pasadena High School's campus as an extended learning program of the high school.
+In 1928, PJC and Pasadena High School formally merged.
 From 1928 to 1953, it operated as a four-year junior college, combining the last two years of high school with the first two years of college.

-In 1954, Pasadena Junior College merged with another junior college, John Muir College, to become Pasadena City College.
+In 1946, John Muir College was founded due to PJC's enlarged enrollment.
+The following year, Pasadena Junior College was renamed Pasadena City College.
+While at John Muir, Fred Phelps was profiled in Time magazine for preaching against "sins committed on campus by students and teachers ... promiscuous petting ... evil language ... profanity ... cheating ... teachers' filthy jokes in classrooms ... [and] pandering to the lusts of the flesh".
+Phelps later became leader of the Westboro Baptist Church.

+In 1954, John Muir and PCC merged, forming the modern Pasadena City College.
+Muir and Pasadena High Schools switched from a 11-14 to 9-12 model at this time.
+In 1960, Pasadena High School left the PCC campus.
 In 1966, voters approved the creation of the Pasadena Area Junior College District.
 The name was subsequently changed to the Pasadena Area Community College District.
 Pasadena City College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the U.S. Department of Education.

 The Shatford Library is a direct descendant of the original Pasadena High School library that originally occupied the campus.
 The $16.5-million Shatford Library opened September 7, 1993, and holds 133,024 volumes in the general book collection, over 300 periodical subscriptions (plus over 2,000 titles in electronic databases) 7,338 audio cassettes, 1,019 paperbacks, 661 CDs and software, 404 volumes in the Special Services collection, and 1,186 videocassettes.
 Walter T. Shatford II, is the attorney for whom the library was named in recognition of his four decades of service on the school's board and his donations.
 He was also active in the Civil Rights Movement.